wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
+ = Version 6.4.0 =
+  * New poll container
+  * Improvements to the poll optimization dashboard
  = Version 6.3.0 =
   * New graphs for the new reports page
   * New languages - Romanian, Polish, Indonesian, Danish